FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-searchbox.md

 ### Hiding Suggest
 Usually, you want the suggest to disappear once the user clicks somewhere else.
-With the attribute `hidesuggest-onblur` set to `false` the suggest will only disappear when less than 2 characters are in the input or when the ESC Key is pressed.
+With the attribute `hidesuggest-onblur` set to `"false"` the suggest will only disappear when less than 2 characters are in the input or when the ESC Key is pressed.
 ```html